radiantlogic-v8/documentation-new/documentation/azure-cloud-installation-guide/overview.md

 Radiant Logic offers templates in the Azure Marketplace to assist with deploying RadiantOne in a Virtual Network (VNet).

+>[!note]
->**Note – to enroll in email notifications related to template updates, please go to https://support.radiantlogic.com and sign up.**
+>To enroll in email notifications related to template updates, please go to https://support.radiantlogic.com and sign up.